nRF24/CircuitPython_nRF24L01/docs/ble_api.rst

    This is exposed for convenience but should not be used for other buffer protocols that require big endian CRC24 format.

-   :param bytearray,byes data: The buffer of data to be uncorrupted.
+   :param bytearray,bytes data: The buffer of data to be uncorrupted.
    :param int deg_poly: A preset "degree polynomial" in which each bit
       represents a degree who's coefficient is 1.
 BLE specfications require ``0x00065b`` (default value).